aleksandramedina/Capstone-Seminar/February 9, 2021/README.md

 Now that the first technical challenge has been completed, I spent some time trying to figure out conceptually how to build out the second and most important part of the project, which is the algorithm.
-As per suggestions from an IM faculty professor, I spent some time looking into ML5.js, however, I figured that, while it is really interesting, it doesn't quite align with the project that I had in mind.
+As per suggestions from an IM faculty professor, I spent a lot of time looking into ML5.js, however, I figured that, while it is really interesting, it doesn't quite align with the project that I had in mind.